zengzzzzz/golang-trending-archive/README.md

 * 【2024-09-01】[actions / toolkit](https://github.com/actions/toolkit) - The GitHub ToolKit for developing GitHub Actions.
 ## Javascript

+* 【2025-09-05】[bcanseco / github-contribution-graph-action](https://github.com/bcanseco/github-contribution-graph-action) - 🙈 This GitHub action will automatically push empty commits to one of your repositories.
+* 【2025-09-05】[sohzm / cheating-daddy](https://github.com/sohzm/cheating-daddy) - a free and opensource app that lets you gain an unfair advantage
 * 【2025-09-03】[niespodd / browser-fingerprinting](https://github.com/niespodd/browser-fingerprinting) - Analysis of Bot Protection systems with available countermeasures 🚿.
 How to defeat anti-bot system 👻 and get around browser fingerprinting scripts 🕵️‍♂️ when scraping the web?
 * 【2025-09-01】[met4citizen / TalkingHead](https://github.com/met4citizen/TalkingHead) - Talking Head (3D): A JavaScript class for real-time lip-sync using Ready Player Me full-body 3D avatars.
 * 【2025-08-31】[mrmlnc / fast-glob](https://github.com/mrmlnc/fast-glob) - 🚀 It's a very fast and efficient glob library for Node.js